rust-lang/reference/src/items/functions.md

 With `panic=unwind`, when a `panic` is turned into an abort by a non-unwinding ABI boundary, either no destructors (`Drop` calls) will run, or all destructors up until the ABI boundary will run.

-> [!NOTE]
-> Prior to Rust 1.82, it is possible for only some of the destructors to execute, and not others.

 For other considerations and limitations regarding unwinding across FFI boundaries, see the [relevant section in the Panic documentation][panic-ffi].